-Kemerovo is a city located in the south of Western Siberia, in the northern part of Kuznetsk coal basin.
-Being the capital of Kemerovo oblast, it is an important administrative, economic, scientific, cultural, transport and industrial center of Russia, standing on both banks of the Tom River, about 3,630 km east of Moscow.
+Kemerovo is a city in Russia located in the south of Western Siberia, in the northern part of Kuznetsk coal basin.
+Being the capital of the Kemerovo region, it is an important administrative, economic, scientific, cultural, transport, and industrial center of the country, standing on both banks of the Tom River, about 3,630 km east of Moscow.

 The official foundation date of Kemerovo is 1918.
 But it should be mentioned that large coal deposits were discovered in the area in 1721, and seven villages (Borovaya, Davydovo, Kemerovo, Krasny Yar, Kur-Iskitim, Shcheglovka, Yevseyevo) were situated on the present territory of the city by 1859.

 In 1907, the first coal mines were constructed.
 Later, in 1916, chemical works were established.
 The population of Shcheglovka village was about 4,000 by 1917.
 Further quick developing of the village was the result of the construction of the railway that connected Yurga and Kulchugino settlements via Shcheglovka village.

 In 1918, Shcheglovka became a town and Kemerovo village became part of it.
 In 1932, the town got a new name - Kemerovo.
 In 1943, the town became the capital of the region.